hadarrah/ProjectX/README.md

 **General** <br/>

-- [ ] a log file ,that recod the server action.
-- [ ] the system manger can see this file
+- [ ] a log file ,that record the server action, the system manager can see this file
 - [ ] to view profile -> purcahse history

 - [ ] Sharon